Skip to content

 SSH keys

 To log in to virtual machine instances you will need an SSH key pair; passwords are not used (although you're free to set one once you've logged in to the instance for the first time).
 An SSH key pair consists of two parts - the private part which you retain and keep secure, and the public part which you can provide to other systems such as this one.
 When logging in to a system the server confirms that you have the matching private key for the public key it has before letting you log in.
 For convenience you may want to generate the key pair on a system that you can easily access and that can directly access your cloud instances, such as raptor or myrtle.
-Or you may prefer to keep the private key on your own machine, but you will need to make sure you use the VPN when login in to your instance.
+Or you may prefer to keep the private key on your own machine, but you will need to make sure you use the VPN when logging in to your instance.

 On a Linux system (such as raptor or myrtle), an Apple Mac, or other Unix-like systems such as FreeBSD, you can easily make a key pair by using the ssh-keygen command.
-The public key, by default, should be in ~/.ssh/id_rsa.pub on the machine you ran ssh-keygen on.
+The public key, by default, should be in ~/.ssh/id_rsa.pub on the machine that you ran ssh-keygen on.
 The private part is also in ~/.ssh and will be found automatically by the ssh client when needed.

 On Windows systems you can use PuTTYgen from the PuTTY package.
 This performs the same task as ssh-keygen and creates a key pair.
 The public key part is what you need to provide to OpenStack.
 However, as above, you may find it easier to use PuTTY to log in to raptor or myrtle and then generate the key there instead.